benmvp/slides/2018/reactnext/react-eco.md

 _[4 minutes]_

 - Ok, enough about me
-- Let's talk about the React Solar System
+- Let's talk about the React ecosystem
 - Going to be *a lot* of stuff covered
   * Probably not going to teach you how to use any given lib
   * Instead my goal is to expose you to the libs so you can investigate